LGBTQ people in the United States: Hate crimes

-Current U.S. LGBT hate crimes laws by state.
+Current U.S. LGBTQ hate crimes laws by state.
 A national hate crimes law encompasses both sexual orientation and gender identity.

-Even after the decriminalization of same-sex sexual activity, LGBT persons have continued to be targeted—violently and non-violently—by individuals who claim any degree of emotional or religious motivation for their crimes.
+Even after the decriminalization of same-sex sexual activity, LGBTQ persons have continued to be targeted—violently and non-violently—by individuals who claim any degree of emotional or religious motivation for their crimes.
 This phenomenon has been variously attributed to the influence of institutional and authoritarian homophobia in various environments.
 The torture and murder of University of Wyoming student Matthew Shepard in 1998 became a rallying moment for activism against hate crimes, and the landmark Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act was passed in 2009 under President Barack Obama; the Act was also the first federal legislation of any purpose to specifically refer to transgender persons.
 Anti-bullying and anti-hate crime movements increasingly focus on bias against sexual orientation and gender identity.

 The Hate Crime Statistics Act of 1990 required data collection about crimes motivated by biases that included "sexual orientation."
 Since then, the FBI has produced an annual report with relevant statistics.
 In 2013, the FBI's hate crime report began separately considering bias against "gender identity" and "gender" for the first time.

 National data collection can be complicated by inconsistent reporting requirements on the state level.
 For example, as of 2019, 37 states still do not have anti-bias statutes for crimes based on gender identity.

 The FBI reports show that, throughout the 21st century, bias against sexual orientation has consistently accounted for between one-seventh and one-fifth of all reported incidents that were motivated by a single bias.